TAC or Water Softener: Pros and Cons

 Initial cost comparison.
 Softeners vary in price, a lot, depending on style and manufacturer.
 In general, TAC units cost more than good quality softeners but less than high-end softeners.

 Upkeep.
 Operating Cost.
 If the user’s labor is considered, or if the user pays someone to keep the softener cleaned and full of salt, the softener costs more.
 The single “upkeep” cost for TAC units is media replacement, which is expensive, but it only happens about every third year.
 TAC uses no salt, no water for regeneration, no electricity, and has no moving parts that break.
-TAC is so simple that most users can do the occasional media replacement themselves.
+TAC units are so simple that most users can do the occasional media replacement themselves.

 Environmental impact.
 TAC uses no water for regeneration and adds nothing to the waste stream.
 Softeners use considerable amounts of water for regeneration and add salt to the city’s waste stream or the septic tank.
 Why is this a big deal?
 Because city water departments are hard-pressed to dispose of the waste water, which usually can’t be used for irrigation because of the salt content.
 Softeners, by the way, can be regenerated with potassium chloride rather than sodium chloride, which is regarded as more environmentally friendly but which is considerably more expensive than plain old softener salt.

 Health issues.
-Although we believe that amount of salt added to drinking water by a softener probably has no negative health impact unless you drink outrageous amounts of it, not everyone would agree.
+Although we believe that the amount of salt added to drinking water by a softener probably has no negative health impact unless you drink outrageous amounts of it, not everyone would agree.
 The salt can be removed from softened water by an undersink reverse osmosis unit.
 RO removes salt handily.
 TAC adds nothing objectionable to drinking water–at least nothing we know about yet.
 Softeners add salt and remove calcium and magnesium; TAC units neither add nor remove minerals.

 Aesthetics.
 Some people (usually people who grew up with softened water) like the “slick” feel and the illusion that soap can’t be washed off the skin.
 Some people (usually people who grew up bathing in hard water) don’t.
 TAC units do not affect the water aesthetically.
 The water feels, smells, tastes, and looks the same as untreated water.